ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

                 field: conversations.id
                 direction: from
 ```
-In this example, we define `/3.0/conversations/<conversation_id>/messages` as the resource path for messages and define the path param of `conversation_id` as coming from the `id` field of the `conversations` collection.
+In this example, `/3.0/conversations/<conversation_id>/messages` is defined as the resource path for messages, and the path param of `conversation_id` is defined as coming from the `id` field of the `conversations` collection.
 A separate GET HTTP request will be issued for each `conversations.id` value.

 ```yaml
 # For three conversations with IDs of 1,2,3